seaneustace/cloudflare-docs/content/ssl/edge-certificates/additional-options/always-use-https.md

 ### Encrypt some visitor traffic

-#### Configuration rules

-If only some parts of your application can support HTTPS traffic, use [Configuration Rules](/rules/configuration-rules/create-dashboard/) to selectively disable **Always Use HTTPS**.

 #### Redirects

 If you only want specific subdomains redirected to HTTPS, redirect on a URL basis using Cloudflare [Bulk Redirects](/rules/url-forwarding/bulk-redirects/).